GPS Tracking

 Functions specific to a Map + Chart type of view:

-• Use +/- button in the time span area to zoom in and out the area around the light blue point line.
+• Use the +/- button in the time span area to zoom in and out the area around the light blue point line.

 • Pan and drag on the chart black area to zoom in and out and focus on the part of the track you are interested in.

-More on a track view types:
+More on track view types:

 What else can be done?